 Joanne represents a variety of clients within the marine industry: vessel owners, operators, managers, brokers, and charterers; logistics providers and offshore companies; terminal facilities, port authorities, and offshore oil and gas interests.
+She also worked on the BP oil spill litigation representing several governmental entities and reaching favorable settlements.

 She advises clients concerning special laws and regulations that affect maritime business and financial transactions, and provides legal counsel in

-- negotiating, structuring, and documenting maritime financial and business transactions,
+- negotiating, structuring, and documenting maritime financial and business transactions, and

 She works both domestically and internationally for clients, and has been involved with matters in both state and federal courts, as well as in Greek courts.
-She is a former City Magistrate for the city of Harahan, Louisiana.
+She is a former City Magistrate Judge for the city of Harahan, Louisiana.

 Joanne was admitted to the Louisiana Bar in 1995 and the Greek Bar in 1999.
 She graduated from Tulane University Law School in 1994 where she received a certificate in admiralty law.
 While in law school, she was a member of the Maritime Law Society, and she served as vice president of her senior class.
 She obtained her Bachelor of Arts from Tulane University in 1991.